stylepatrick/mainpage_bootstrap/README.md

-# mainpage_bootstrap
+# Main-Page
- Example of a Main-Page with different link with Twitter Bootstrap
+ Example of a Main-Page with different links made with Twitter Bootstrap